Nibdi/Nibdi/README.md

 - 👋 Hi, I’m @Nibdi
-- 👀 I’m interested in beginer pytjon scripts
+- 👀 I’m interested in beginer python scripts
-- 🌱 I’m currently learning pytjon and micro python
+- 🌱 I’m currently learning python and micro python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...